dr-riz/diabetes/README.md

 I invite you to change the value of delta to see the effects on the chart and the confusion matrix.
 The value of false negatives reduces from 112 to 84 when the delta value is reduced from zero to -0.10.
 As a side effect, false positives also increase from 69 to 94 with this delta change.

-Conclusions
+### Conclusions
-My thoughts are Weka Explorer and Experimenter are excellent tools to get quick and dirty analysis with algorithms and data sets without writing code.
+My thoughts are Weka Explorer and Experimenter are excellent tools to get quick and dirty analysis with algorithms and datasets without writing code.
 For run time changes and further fine tuning, coding seems necessary.

 ### Outstanding
 - So far, we have prepared and identified which datasets and algorithms seem most suitable.
 An actual model to generate predictions is pending.
 I see that as a simple exercise, and is documented in the lesson 14 of the 14-day mini course on Weka [10].

-### Future Work
+- Determining statistical significance of accuracies for LR across the datasets is still outstanding.

+## Reproducing/Expanding in Python

+After reproducing and expanding the case study in Weka, I decided to reproduce them in Python.
+Reasons:
+- I have developed understanding of the problem
+- Weka case will serve as a baseline for comparison
+- I want to get an idea on the amount of effort and flexibility both platforms provide on the same problem

+For the warm up, I worked through Dr. Brownlee's "Your First Machine Learning Project in Python Step-By-Step" [11].
+I wrote up the code with headings to allow the follower of the output to see what is going on.

+In addition to my expansion of Weka case study, the Python case study expands the case study further:
+- additional algorithms for spot checking
-- Reproduce the above work in Python
+- grid search on the parameters
+- saving and loading of model

+### Reproducing & Expansion

+Similar to Python Step-By-Step [11], I summarize and visualize the datasets, generating plots where possible.

+In contrast to creating different files for each datasets, I store the datasets in memory.
+I rescale the data, both normalization and standardization as suggested in the post [12].
+I observe that that the mean and standard deviation are very close to zero and one, respectively, but not exactly.
+I posted this as a question on the blog [12], and assume that these close-enough values are acceptable in the community and move forward.

+I feed the dataset to the algorithms.
+For each dataset, a comparison plot is generated, where each algorithm performance is drawn using a box plot.

+While not too worried about the average accuracy value being different, I notice the plaforms are reporting differences in the statistical significance.
+This merits further investigation.

+Nonetheless, the algorithms have similar performance.
+One exception is SVM, which has consistently lower accuracy.
+The algorithms are instantiated with their default parameters, arguably sufficient for the first run.
+They contain both linear (LR and LDA) and nonlinear (KNN, CART, NB etc.) algorithms.
+In all the cases, I see that LR performs well with high accuracy either LR has the highest accuracy or statistically insignificant to others having higher accuracy.

+ ht

 ### References